-The investment strategy

-guides investment decisions based on
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 - Excludes certain sectors, companies or practices based on specific values or norms based criteria. - At least 51% of assets to be invested in companies with positive environmental and/ or social characteristics. - At least 20% of assets to be invested in Sustainable Investments. - All companies follow good governance practices, which is based on portfolio screening to exclude known violators of good governance practices. - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?